Ballcock

 A ballcock (also balltap or float valve) is a mechanism or machine for filling water tanks, such as those found in flush toilets, while avoiding overflow and (in the event of low water pressure) backflow.
 The modern ballcock was invented by José Antonio de Alzate y Ramírez, a Mexican priest and scientist, who described the device in 1790 in the Gaceta de Literatura Méxicana.
 The ballcock device was patented in 1797 for use in steam engines by Edmund Cartwright.

-It consists of a valve connected to a hollow, sealed float by means of a lever mounted near the top of the tank.
+In its most basic form the ballcock consists of a valve connected to a hollow, sealed float by means of a lever mounted near the top of the tank.
 The float is often ball-shaped, hence the name ballcock.
 The valve is connected to the incoming water supply, and is opened and closed by the lever which has the float mounted on the end.
-When the water level rises, the float rises with it; once it rises to a pre-set level, the mechanism forces the lever to close the valve and shut off the water flow.
+When the water level rises, the float rises with it; once it rises to a pre-set level, the lever mechanism forces the valve closed and shuts off the water flow.
 This is an example of negative feedback and of proportional control.

-Flush toilets

-When the handle of a flush toilet with a tank (British, cistern) is turned, a discharge mechanism is activated by means of a rod or chain.
-The mechanism may be a flapper valve, which is designed to sink more slowly than the water - allowing the water to exit to the toilet bowl below, so that the tank may empty.
-As the tank water level drops, the float descends and actuates the fill valve.
-Water is fed to the tank to replenish its supply, and a smaller flow is directed into the overflow tube to refill the bowl.
-Once the flapper valve closes, the water flow from the fill valve continues until the tank level again reaches the fill line.

-Toward the end of the discharge process, the ballcock responds to the drop in water level and refills the tank.
-Should the float or valve fail and allow the water level to exceed the fill line, the water will pour into the overflow tube and out to the bowl (in the flapper valve type) or to an outside drain (in the siphon type).
-Although this does not stop the wastage of water, it prevents the flooding that would otherwise occur after a single-point valve failure.
-Typically the fill valve is secured by a ballcock shank washer, which prevents leakage from the supply line.